OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 Finally we will configure OpenStack Neutron to advertise routes to the Quagga instance via BGP and observe the routes being accepted by the Quagga instance.

+## How to Use This Document

+For the most part, each of the `code` sections is meant to be cut and paste into a terminal session on the DevStack instance you will be provided as part of the lab.

+It's not necessary to type all the commands in, unless you want to.

 ## Pre-Work

 Some pre-work has already been done to speed up this lab, as DevStack can take 30-50 minutes to install.
+It's being documented here so that the lab is repeatable, but people participating in the lab don't need to setup DevStack.

 ### Install DevStack

+Configure a stack user.

 ```
 sudo useradd -s /bin/bash -d /opt/stack -m stack